How to Install a Service Mast and Riser: An NEC Guide

 Executing a service mast installation is a precise process.
 Follow these steps for a compliant and secure result.

-- Mount the Meter Base and Service Equipment: Begin with the meter base mounting according to utility height specifications (typically 4-6 ft from final grade, a common utility requirement not mandated by the NEC).
-Install the main service panel, noting the difference in terminology and application when considering a load center vs panelboard.
+- Mount the Meter Base and Service Equipment: Begin with the meter base mounting according to the local utility and AHJ requirements; utilities commonly publish specific mounting heights but the NEC does not prescribe a single universal height.
+Install the main service panel and note the difference in terminology and application when considering a load center vs panelboard.

 - Assemble and Install the Conduit: Assemble the rigid metal conduit sections that will form the service mast.
-Secure the conduit to the structure using appropriate straps and hardware, ensuring robust conduit support and bracing.
+Secure the conduit to the structure using appropriate straps and hardware, ensuring robust conduit support and bracing per the applicable conduit installation requirements.

-- Manage a Through-the-Roof Penetration: If the mast goes through the eave or roof, a proper through-the-roof penetration is essential.
-This involves cutting a precise opening and installing a flashing boot designed for a pipe mast to create a watertight seal.
+- Manage a Through-the-Roof Penetration: If the mast penetrates the roof, a proper through-the-roof penetration is essential.
+Install a flashing boot or other approved roof penetration detail to create a watertight seal and follow the sealing requirements for raceways entering a building.

 - Secure the Mast for Structural Loads: The mast must be strong enough to support the strain of the service drop.
-While NEC 230.28 requires the mast to have adequate strength or be supported by braces or guys, specific mast guying requirements—such as how high the mast can extend above the roof before needing support—are dictated by local utility specifications.
+NEC 230.28 requires the mast to have adequate strength or be supported by braces or guy wires; local utility and AHJ rules may specify when guying or additional bracing is required depending on mast height and configuration.

 - Pull Conductors and Install Weatherhead: Carefully pull the service entrance conductors through the mast.
-Perform the weatherhead installation, ensuring it’s positioned above the point of attachment.
-Allow enough conductor length to create a proper drip loop formation, which prevents water from tracking along the conductors into the weatherhead.
+Perform the weatherhead installation, ensuring it’s positioned above the point of attachment per the NEC so the service drop can be landed correctly.
+Leave adequate conductor length for a proper drip loop formation to prevent water tracking into the weatherhead.

 Terminating Conductors and Finalizing the Installation

 Once the mast is secure, the conductors are terminated at the line side lugs of the meter base.
 The load side conductors then connect from the meter base to the main breaker in the service panel, energizing the electrical bus.
-A critical final step is ensuring all safety connections are made, especially the main grounding and bonding jumper.
-This jumper connects the grounded service conductor to the equipment grounding system, providing a path for fault current.
+A critical final step is ensuring all safety connections are made, especially the main bonding jumper.
+For grounded service systems the main bonding jumper (or equivalent connection) bonds the grounded service conductor to the equipment grounding conductor and the service equipment enclosure, establishing the low-impedance fault-current return path required for protection.
+Follow AHJ procedures for testing and verification before energizing.

 This entire service assembly is a complex system.
 Electricians must be aware of regulations beyond the mast itself, such as the new requirements for outdoor emergency disconnects on dwellings.
 While a proper service mast is fundamental, a professional’s expertise must also cover specific load calculations like determining the correct hot tub wire size or installation details such as the proper garage outlet height.